1. Investing

 couple meeting with broker

-Mutual funds are generally regarded as a safer investment method than purchasing individual shares in a company.
-A mutual fund is a collection of investments that include stocks, bonds and other assets, but it's managed by financial experts who decide when to sell or buy investments to stabilize the fund's performance, create returns for investors and minimize losses.
+With the right approach, mutual funds can be a safer investment than purchasing individual shares in a company.
+A mutual fund is a collection of investments that include stocks, bonds and other assets.
+When investing in a mutual fund, a financial expert pools your and other investors' funds.
+Then, the fund manager buys and sells investments to stabilize the fund's performance, create returns for you and other investors and minimize losses.

-Individual investors can purchase shares in a mutual fund inside a retirement account or in a traditional investment account through a broker.
-Here, we've identified some of the best mutual fund brokers for retail investors.
+Mutual funds allow you to grow your investment with potentially lower risk than you would have when buying individual shares.
+Investors can purchase shares in a mutual fund inside a retirement account or a traditional investment account through a broker.
+If you think mutual funds might be the right fit for you, here are some of the best mutual fund brokers to help you grow your investment.

 Edward Jones is a full-service financial brokerage that offers services for individuals and businesses.
 You can get a 529 college savings plan or retirement account through Edward Jones and choose mutual funds as your investments.